-4.1 When new staff join our school they will be informed of the safeguarding arrangements in place.
+- 4.1 When new staff join our school they will be informed of the safeguarding arrangements in place.
 They will be given a copy of our school's safeguarding policy along with the staff code of conduct, Part one and/or Annex A of 'Keeping Children Safe in Education' and told who our Designated Safeguarding Lead (DSL) and Deputy DSLs are.
-They will also receive a copy of the behaviour policy and the school's response to children who are absent from education - this information is included in section 6 of this policy.
+They will also receive a copy of the behaviour policy and the school's response to children who are absent from education this information is included in section 6 of this policy.
 All staff are expected to read these key documents.
 They will also be provided with information about how to record and report safeguarding concerns.
 All staff have access to and can use CPOMS to raise a safeguarding concerns.
-Visitors and Kier staff will can access the recording form from reception (Appendix 1)

-4.2 Every new member of staff or volunteer will receive safeguarding training during their induction period this typically happens before joining the school.
+Visitors and Kier staff can access the recording form from reception (Appendix 1) - 4.2 Every new member of staff or volunteer will receive safeguarding training during their induction period this typically happens before joining the school, if this is does not occur the school will aim to have all induction completed before the end of their first day at Taverham High School.
 This programme will include information relating to signs and symptoms of abuse, how to manage a disclosure from a child (including reassuring victims that they are being taken seriously and that they will be supported and kept safe), how to record, the processes for referral to Children's Services and the statutory assessments under Section 17 and Section 47 as well as the remit of the role of the Designated Safeguarding Lead (DSL).
 The training will also include information about whistleblowing in respect of concerns about another adult's behaviour and suitability to work with children.
 Staff will also receive online safety training, including understanding the expectations, applicable roles, and responsibilities in relation to filtering and monitoring as this is part of the overarching safeguarding approach of our school.